IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    {{fig-hpce-example}} below shows a typical hierarchical scenario where a parent PCE request end-to-end path to the different child PCE.
-Note that a PCE could take independently the role of child or parent PCE depending of which PCE will request the path.
+Note that a PCE could take independently the role of child or parent PCE depending on which PCE will request the path.

 ~~~~ ascii-art
     -----------------------------------------------------------------